Our methodology.

 Data Portability

-Can you leave?
-Vendor lock-in is a real cost.
-We test data exports on day one — before we're emotionally invested.
-A tool that traps your data loses points regardless of everything else.
+8%Can you leave?
+Lock-in is a real cost.
+We judge export options, format completeness and migration paths.
+A tool that traps your data loses points regardless.

 - Migration path to common competitors